samfeldstein/notebook/content/notes/private-notes-in-eleventy.md

 ---
-title: Private Notes in Foam and Eleventy
+title: Private Notes in Eleventy
 tags:
-  - foam
   - eleventy
-updated: 2024-10-10
+updated: 2024-12-12
 ---

 **Problem:** I want to keep some notes private, but I want to keep them with my public notes so I can link to them in Foam.